thenriq/code-institute_project2/README.md

 #### Fixed Bugs

-   - **CSS no applying if using *autofill***.
+   - **CSS not applying if using *autofill***.
 If "autofill form" is used, the CSS applied to the input box will be the "*internal-autofill*, instead of what was coded in the CSS file.
 To overturn that, I've disabled the auto-complete form on these input fields, by adding "autocomplete='off'" to the input html tags

 #### Unfixed Bugs